ORNL/DataFed/doc_source/source/system/overview.rst

 A data record is the basic unit of data storage within DataFed and consist of, at a minimum, an identifier and a title.
 A number of additional optional informational fields can be specified including an alias, a textual description, structured metadata, provenance relationships, and tags.
 All of these data record fields are maintained centrally within DataFed and do not count against a users storage allocation(s).
-Refer to the `Field Summary`, below, for a full list of data record fields.
+Refer to the :ref:`Field Summary`, below, for a full list of data record fields.

 While metadata-only data records can be useful for specific use cases, it is likely some form of source data will need to be associated with a given data record.
 This data is referred to as "raw data" because DataFed treats it as an oblique attachment to a data record (i.e. DataFed cannot "see" inside this raw data for purposes of indexing or searching).
 Raw data can be any format and any size so long as a user has sufficient allocation space to store it.
-See the `Raw Data` section, below, for further details.
+See the :ref:`Raw Data` section, below, for further details.

 When creating a data record, a storage allocation on a DataFed repository must be available.
-If a user has multiple allocations, then a specific allocation can be specified, or the default allocation will be used.
+If a user has multiple allocations, then an allocation can be specified or the default allocation will be used instead.
 The default allocation can be viewed and set in the DataFed web portal.
 After creation, it is possible to move a record to an allocation on a different repository, and if raw data has been uploaded it will be relocated automatically.
 Similarly, data record ownership can be transferred to another DataFed user or project, and again, raw data will be relocated.